Hypoglycemia: Causes, Symptoms, Treatment & Prevention

 The best way to raise blood sugar quickly is to consume glucose or processed carbs.
 Consuming high-fat or low-GI foods like chocolate, ice cream, and milk isn’t as effective in terms of alleviating hypoglycemia symptoms since these foods raise blood sugar more slowly than processed sugar.

-Note: 15g of sugar = 1 small bottle of Yakult = 3 sugar cubes = 120ml of fruit juice = 150ml of sugar soft drink.
+Note: 15g of sugar = 3 sugar cubes = 120ml of fruit juice = 150ml of sugar soft drink.

 How to Prevent Hypoglycemia